 as other provinces. (..)
 We encounter a number of roads leading in a northerly

 direction through the mountain passes, and the towns lying

 at the end of them were all connected by an East and West

 route ensuring quick transit along the whole of the Northern

 frontier. (..)
 Throughout this region road-making went on

 busily, primarily for military reasons, but trade soon followed the flag.

 M. P. Charlesworth - Trade-routes and Commerce of the Roman Empire - Cambridge University Press 1926

 The Romans founded or enlarged a number of towns in the main valleys which led to the mountain passes.
-Iuvavum, today's Salzburg, at the end of a valley, was given political rights by Emperor Claudius and for some time it was one of the main towns of Noricum.
+Iuvavum, today's Salzburg, at the end of a valley, was given political rights by Emperor Claudius and during most of the IInd century it was one of the main towns of Noricum.